rocicorp/replicache/doc/docs/guide-local-mutations.md

 :::note info

 Careful readers may be wondering what happens with the order field during sync.
 Can multiple messages end up with the same order?
 Yes!
-But in this case, what the user likely wants is for their message to stay rougly at the same position in the stream, and using the client-specified order and sorting by that roughly achieves the desired result.
+But in this case, what the user likely wants is for their message to stay roughly at the same position in the stream, and using the client-specified order and sorting by that roughly achieves the desired result.
 If we wanted better control over this, we could use [fractional indexing](https://www.npmjs.com/package/fractional-indexing) but that's not necessary in this case.

 :::